-- You will be issues with revision guides and workbooks to support the work in lessons - Resources are published using Showbie, allowing you to review the content of the lessons - You will be given exam style questions on a regular basis to prepare you for the final exams - We offer help sessions after school to provide additional support when you require it
+- Resources are published using Showbie, allowing you to review the content of the lessons - You will be given exam style questions on a regular basis to prepare you for the final exams

 Spanish

 AQA GCSE Spanish 8698

 You will study three main themes during the two-year course: Identity and Culture, Local, national, international and global areas of interest and Current and future study and employment.
 Some of the topics will have been studied at KS3 and these will be enhanced through further study at KS4.